Main content | back to top

 Health: Boosting care in communities

 Differences in access to health care can have serious consequences.
 Those without access to affordable medical treatment may live shorter and poorer lives.
-A community-based insurance scheme in Nigeria brings down the cost of health care.
 In Iraq, trained women volunteers are taking health advice into family homes.
 And in Kazakhstan, Shell is working closely with other companies to improve care at a major hospital.

 Good health plays a vital role in our lives.
 When it starts to fail, doctors and nurses provide help for many.
 But millions of people across the world are unable to access medical treatment.
 Shell is working to help overcome this in areas around its operations, supporting training programmes and providing new equipment.